Niklan/overwatch-analytics/README.md

 1. git clone this repo in you web root.
 2. Install all required packages via composer: `composer install`
 3. Install config installer profile: `composer require drupal/config-installer`
-4. Open you website domain and install Drupal ass usual.
+4. Open you website domain and install Drupal as usual.
 The only thing you need to change - select Config Installer profile, not minimal or standard.
 5. After it installs, you're done.

 This installation process don't add any content.
 So you need to add by yourself.
-You can add it via new toolbar items "Overwatch'.
+You can add it via new toolbar item "Overwatch'.

 ![Toolbar](https://i.imgur.com/HpFUrO7.png)

 ### Battle.net auth support.

 1. Register on https://dev.battle.net/ and create an app.
+    1.1 To work Battle.net OAuth your local site must have HTTPS.
+Self-signed is okay, but it must be.
+    1.2 For "Register callback URL" enter: `https://YOURDOMAIN/bnet/callback`.
 2. Get you key and secret.
 3. Go to site Configurations > System > Battle.net OAuth settings
 4. Enter secret and key.